Day 1: Arrive in Tokyo.

 Day 3: Tokyo to Takamatsu

 After breakfast, we transfer to the train station for our Shinkansen to Okayama.
 In Okayama, we switch to the Rapid Mariner Train headed for Takamatsu, on Japan’s fourth largest island, Shikoku.
 The Rapid Marine Liner runs directly to Takamatsu across the scenic Seto-Ohashi Bridge, over the Seto Island Bridge.
-The bridge, or rather the series of bridges jumping from islet to islet, opened in 1988, spans 9.4 km and took nearly a decade to build.
 And the views from the train are amazing!

 We walk to our hotel (about a 2-minute walk), check-in, and refresh.

 We are then picked up by our van and whisked off to the incredible Ritsurin Garden.
 Ritsurin Garden is the largest Cultural Property Garden in all of Japan and has been maintained for nearly 400 years.
 The garden features six ponds and thirteen landscaped hills in front of the green vista of Mt.
 Shiun.
 Seasonal flowers and one thousand carefully maintained pine trees create gorgeous scenery that changes throughout the seasons.
-We will have a cup of matcha tea at the Kikugetsutei teahouse, view old tools and crafts at the on-site Sanuki Folk Craft Museum, and ride in one of the traditional wooden boats that circle the garden’s South Pond.
+We will have a cup of matcha tea at the Kikugetsutei teahouse, view old tools and crafts at the on-site Sanuki Folk Craft Museum, and take a private Wasen boat ride that circle the garden’s South Pond.

 We then return to our hotel.